-To further combat poaching, Conservation Northwest offers standing rewards for information that leads to a poaching conviction in Washington state, with up to $7,500 available.
+To further combat poaching, we offer standing rewards for information that leads to a poaching conviction in Washington state, with up to $7,500 available.
 Whether it’s deer, elk or rare predators, poaching is an unacceptable abuse of our shared natural heritage.
 No matter how one feels about predators or other wildlife, poaching is never OK.

-For an excellent overview of the 'North American Model of Wildlife Conservation', which includes fair-chase hunting, public access, bans on wastage of meat, and conservation-oriented wildlife management, we encourage you to watch this video from the Theodore Roosevelt Conservation Partnership and author and TV personality Steven Rinella.
+For an excellent overview of the "North American Model of Wildlife Conservation", which includes fair-chase hunting, public access, bans on wastage of meat, and conservation-oriented wildlife management, we encourage you to watch this video from the Theodore Roosevelt Conservation Partnership and hunter, author and TV personality Steven Rinella.

 - Modern day hunters, lifeblood of conservation - Lee Davis, Kittitas County Field & Stream Club President

 - Predators, backcountry and their future - Dick Rivers, Backcountry Hunters and Anglers

 - Predators and prey - why we need them both - Joe Scott, Conservation Northwest